DigitalHumanitiesCraft/PatrimoniumEditorFercan/README.md

 ### Core Components

-**1.AusoHNum library:**.
+**1. Base Library: ausohnum-library**.

-- Functionality: Serves as the base library that provides backend functionality.
-It contains a collection of XQuery functions, JavaScript scripts and CSS stylesheets that enable and enhance the functionality of the front-end application and data repository.
-- Content: This library contains reusable modules that handle various tasks such as data retrieval, transformation, presentation and interaction within the web application framework.
+Serves as the base library that provides backend functionality.
+It contains a collection of XQuery functions, JavaScript scripts and CSS stylesheets long with other resources needed to build the TEI/EpiDoc editor, places manager, and people manager.
+This library contains reusable modules that handle various tasks such as data retrieval, transformation, presentation and interaction within the web application framework.It includes modules, resources, templates and a build configuration (`build.xml`) as well as a collection configuration (`collection.xconf`).

 **2. Front-end application: eStudium**.

-- Interface: The primary user interface where the actual interaction with the coded texts and datasets takes place.
+The primary user interface where the actual interaction with the coded texts and datasets takes place.
 It is the main web application of eXist-db.
-- Customisation: Provides project-specific settings such as customisation of TEI elements and templates, making it adaptable to the specific needs of different historical projects.
-- Editor interface: Includes an easy-to-use XML editor that provides users with tools for encoding, editing, and wrapping text with XML elements in a visually accessible interface.
+Provides project-specific settings such as customisation of TEI elements and templates, making it adaptable to the specific needs of different historical projects.
+Includes an easy-to-use XML editor that provides users with tools for encoding, editing, and wrapping text with XML elements in a visually accessible interface.

 **3. Data repository: eStudiumData**.

-- Data repository: Acts as a back-end application where all project-related data is stored.
+Serves as a data repository application supporting the eStudium front-end.
 This includes TEI-coded texts, records of places and people, and thesaurus schemas.
-- Management: Ensures data integrity and retrievability.
+Ensures data integrity and retrievability.
 It is optimised for efficient querying and manipulation of the XML data that is central to the function of the Patrimonium Editor.

-### Functional Overview
+### Functional Overview & Technical Infrastructure & Data Models

 **Text Editor**
 - XML encoding: The text editor panel allows easy creation and editing of XML files, facilitating epigraphic text encoding by wrapping selected text with the necessary XML tags.